dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 </details>
 <!-- markdownlint-enable MD033 -->

-The preceding Bicep is a module that provisions an Azure Storage account and it defines several default resources.
+The preceding Bicep is a module that provisions an Azure Storage account and it defines several default resources:

+- `kind`: The kind of storage account.
+The default is `StorageV2`.
+- `sku`: The SKU of the storage account.
+The default is `Standard_GRS`.
+- `properties`: The properties of the storage account:
+  - `accessTier`: The access tier of the storage account.
+The default is `Hot`.
+  - `allowSharedKeyAccess`: A boolean value that indicates whether the storage account permits requests to be authorized with the account access key.
+The default is `false`.
+  - `minimumTlsVersion`: The minimum supported TLS version for the storage account.
+The default is `TLS1_2`.
+  - `networkAcls`: The network ACLs for the storage account.
+The default is `{ defaultAction: 'Allow' }`.

 In addition to the storage account, it also provisions a blob container.
 The following role assignments are also added, where all roles are scoped to the storage account—and the roles are [built-in Azure role-based access control (Azure RBAC) roles](/azure/role-based-access-control/built-in-roles#storage):

 - Storage Blob Data Contributor `(ba92f5b4-2d11-453d-a403-e96b0029c9fe)`: Read, write, and delete Azure Storage containers and blobs.
 - Storage Table Data Contributor `(0a9a7e1f-b9d0-4cc4-a60d-0319b160aaa3)`: Read, write and delete Azure Storage tables and entities.
 - Storage Queue Data Contributor `(974c5e8b-45b9-4653-ba55-5f855dd0fb88)`: Read, write, and delete Azure Storage queues and queue messages.

+The generated Bicep is a starting point and can be customized to meet your specific requirements.
 For more information on provisioning, see [Local Azure provisioning](../../deployment/azure/local-provisioning.md).

 ### Add Azure Storage emulator resource